Vitamin E: Food labeling

-For U.S. food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of daily value.
-For vitamin E labeling purposes 100% of the daily value was 30 international units, but as of 27 May 2016 it was revised to 15 mg to bring it into agreement with the RDA.
-Compliance with the updated labeling regulations was required by 1 January 2020 for manufacturers with US$10 million or more in annual food sales, and by 1 January 2021 for manufacturers with lower volume food sales.
+For US food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of daily value.
+For vitamin E labeling purposes 100% of the daily value was 30 international units (IUs), but as of May 2016, it was revised to 15 mg to bring it into agreement with the RDA.
 A table of the old and new adult daily values is provided at Reference Daily Intake.

 European Union regulations require that labels declare energy, protein, fat, saturated fat, carbohydrates, sugars, and salt.
 Voluntary nutrients may be shown if present in significant amounts.
 Instead of daily values, amounts are shown as percent of reference intakes (RIs).
 For vitamin E, 100% RI was set at 12 mg in 2011.